psymichaelzhu/q4_projectorganization/README.md

 ├── data_raw/
 │   ├── README.md                   # all folders are placeholder; see OSF for raw data
 │   └── experiment_id1/
-│       ├── README.md               # experiment design + dictionary of variables
+│       ├── README.md               # documents the experiment design + dictionary of variables
+│       ├── experiment_config.json  # full configuration used for this experiment
 │       ├── participant_id1/
+│       │   ├── participant_config.json  # participant-specific configuration
 │       │   ├── trial_id1/          # If trial-level data is simple, then this level can be merged.
 │       │   ├── trial_id2/
 │       │   └── ...